trolldbois/pytan/README.md

 # PyTan

-This is a set of packages and scripts that provide a simple way for interfacing with Tanium’s SOAP API using python or the command line.
+This is a set of packages and scripts that provide a simple way for interfacing with the [Tanium](https://www.tanium.com/) SOAP API using python or the command line.

 The current stable version will always be maintained in the master branch.